Loci-lab/Sc_morpholomics/README.md

 Input-

--protein_data.csv (Each row corresponds to 1 cell in the dataset, each column corresponds to a normalized feature value)
+-protein_data.csv (Each column corresponds to 1 cell in the dataset, each row corresponds to a normalized feature value)

+-clinical_data.csv (Each row corresponds to 1 cell in the dataset (must be in the same order as the protein_data.csv), each column corresponds to a metadata variable (must include disease state)

+Output - .svg file of a volcano plot comparing 2 disease states